rgc2000/open-vm-tools/solaris-build/README.md

 Solaris operating instructions
 ==============================
-This document will describe how to install and use the vmware-tools on Solaris 11.4
+This document will describe how to install and use the open-vm-tools on Solaris 11.4

 You should get the solaris package from the githup page, name should be like open-vm-tools-X.XX.XX.p5p